-The DP economics course emphasizes the economic theories of microeconomics, which deal with economic variables affecting individuals, firms and markets, and the economic theories of macroeconomics, which deal with economic variables affecting countries, governments and societies.
-These economic theories are not studied in a vacuum- rather, they are to be applied to realworld issues.
+The Economics course emphasises the economic theories of microeconomics, which deal with economic variables affecting individuals, firms and markets, and the economic theories of macroeconomics, which deal with economic variables affecting countries, governments and societies.
+These economic theories are not studied in a vacuum - rather, they are to be applied to real-world issues.
 Prominent among these issues are fluctuations in economic activity, international trade, economic development and environmental sustainability.
-The economics course encourages students to develop international perspectives, fosters a concern for global issues and raises students' awareness of their own responsibilities at a local, national and international level.
+The Economics course encourages students to develop international perspectives, fosters a concern for global issues and raises students' awareness of their own responsibilities at a local, national and international level.

-logical arguments.
+Students who have a keen interest in how economies operate.
+Students should have sound comprehension literacy and numeracy skills, and an ability to think critically and develop logical arguments.
 There is no requirement to have studied Economics at IGCSE level.

-- Each section will have extended response, data response and short answer question tasks which will determine semester grades.
-In addition, internal examinations will be held at the end of each semester. - Each section/topic will engage students in a range of practice tasks which will enable the teacher to give students feedback on their learning.
+Each section will have extended response, data response and short answer question tasks which will determine semester grades.
+In addition, internal examinations will be held at the end of each semester.

+Each section/topic will engage students in a range of practice tasks which will enable the teacher to give students feedback.
 These will include short answer questions, data responses, extended responses and group work.